 Programs offered by the Chemistry department are designed to prepare the student for professional work in the various fields of basic and applied chemistry.
-The Bachelor of Science degree program, which is approved by the Committee on Professional Training of the American Chemical Society, is especially suited to those preparing for graduate studies in chemistry.
+The Bachelor of Science in Chemistry degree program is recommended to students who wish to prepare themselves for graduate studies in chemistry.
+By completion of 11 additional credits in chemistry, beyond the minimum requirements for this degree, the student may receive certification of the degree by the Committee on Professional Training of the American Chemical Society.

-The Clinical Chemistry program is especially suited to those students interested in a career in the rapidly developing field of clinical chemistry.
-This degree will also provide adequate preparation for graduate studies in clinical chemistry, biochemistry or (with additional biology) medicine.
+The Clinical Chemistry degree program is suited to those students interested in a career in the rapidly developing field of clinical chemistry.
+This degree may also provide adequate preparation for graduate studies in clinical chemistry, biochemistry, or (with additional biology) medicine, or dentistry.

-The Bachelor of Arts degree program is recommended for those desiring a solid foundation in chemistry but with greater freedom of choice of elective courses such as education, business, premedical studies or other fields within the University.
+The Bachelor of Arts degree is recommended for those desiring a solid foundation in chemistry but with greater freedom of choice for elective courses from programs such as education, business, engineering or other fields within the University.

-Bachelor of Arts Bachelor of Science Bachelor of Science in Chemistry Bachelor of Science in Clinical Chemistry Master of Science in Natural Science (summer only restricted to high school science teachers)
+Bachelor of Arts

+Bachelor of Science in Chemistry

+Bachelor of Science in Clinical Chemistry

+Master of Science in Natural Science (summer only restricted to high school science teachers)